ZacharyVarley/cmir/README.md

 ## Introduction

-Cross Modality Image Registration (CMIR) is a PyTorch-based package for tackling multimodal registration problems that involve sets of images or spatial stacks of images from serial sectioning experiments and beyond.
+Cross Modality Image Registration (CMIR) is a PyTorch-based package for tackling multimodal registration problems that involve sets of image pairs or groups of spatial stacks of images from serial sectioning experiments and beyond.
 CMIR provides a set of tools which are focused on stack registration on the GPU using new algorithms.
 Other packages such as [MONAI](https://monai.io/) or [NITorch](https://github.com/balbasty/nitorch) are more suitable for non serial sectioning registration problems.

 CMIR is designed to be: